-The name Museum De Reede is as much inspired by this historical background as by the name of the building complex.
-It is, whether by chance or not, a big sign of affinity to have a museum as a neighbour: the Eugeen Van Mieghem Museum, situated in Het Redershuis (The Ship Owner’s House), the headquarters of the Royal Belgian Shipping Association.
+The name Museum De Reede is as much inspired by this historical background as the name of the building complex.
+It is, coincidence or not, a great sign of kinship to have another museum as a neighbour, the Eugeen Van Mieghem Museum, located in 'Het Redershuis', headquarters of the 'Royal Belgian Shipowners' Association'.

 With the 16th-17th century in mind, the era of the rise of international shipping in the Low Countries, the writing of the time was chosen, the place where ships anchored to get ready for a journey usually full of adventure.

 Get carried away at Museum De Reede in an adventure full of art.

 Support the museum by becoming a member.
 An annual contribution of €50 gives you unlimited access to the museum including a free catalogue.
 You will also be personally informed of our new temporary exhibitions and various activities.